ietf-wg-cellar/ebml-specification/specification.markdown

     -   The Reserved IDs (all x set to 1) are the only IDs that may change the Length Descriptor.

+### Element Data Size

+The EBML Element Data Size is encoded as a variable size integer.
+Another maximum width value can be set by setting another value to EBMLMaxSizeLength in the EBML header.
+There is a range overlap between all different lengths, so that 1 encoded with a width of 1 byte (0x81) is semantically equal to 1 encoded with width of 8 bytes (0x1000000000000001).
+This allows for the Element Data Size to shrink without having to shrink the width of the size descriptor.

+An EBML Element Data Size with all data bits set to 1 indicates that the data size is unknown.
+This allows for dynamically generated EBML streams where the final size isn't known beforehand.
+The element with unknown size MUST be an element with an element list as data payload.
+The end of the element list is determined by the ID of the element.
+When an element that isn't a sub-element of the element with unknown size arrives, the element list is ended.

 -   Data size, in octets, is also coded with an UTF-8 like system :

         bits, big-endian